-Hall, A. "Cigarettes and Dance Steps."
-In J. Biewen and A. Dilworth, (ed.), Reality Radio: Telling True Stories in Sound (eds), University of North Carolina Press, Chapel Hill (2010), p.
-99.
+Hall, Alan.
+"Cigarettes and Dance Steps."
+Reality Radio: Telling True Stories in Sound.
+Edited by J. Biewen and A. Dilworth.
+University of North Carolina Press, 2010, pp. 96-107.

 Heidegger, Martin.
 Being and Time.
 Trans.
 John Macquarrie and Edward Robinson.
 New York: Harper & Row (1962).